How to Restore Gut Flora After Taking Antibiotics

 Take probiotics to restore gut flora

-Sip bone broth or take hydrolyzed collagen
+Sip bone broth or take collagen peptides

 The bacteria that line your digestive tract protect the membranes that keep intestinal contents on the inside where they belong.
 As they wear away, fungi have the chance to colonize in their place.
 When fungi grow, they shoot out hyphae, thin filament-like roots that dig into the intestinal walls.
-Essentially, they poke holes in your intestines which allows partially digested food particles to seep outside of the digestive tract and cause problems.
+Essentially, they poke holes in your intestines which allow partially digested food particles to seep outside of the digestive tract and cause problems.

 Giving your membranes what they need to stay strong won’t completely prevent fungi from shooting their roots into your intestinal walls, but it will make them more resistant to damage and more resilient when the antibiotics are done and it’s time to heal.